SarthakMakhija/clearcheck/README.md

 - Must contain any of the following characters: '@', '#'.
 - Must not begin with the string "pass" (case-insensitive).
 - Must not contain the strings "pass" or "word" (case-insensitive).

-Let's write an assertion trait.
+Let's combine it into a powerful assertion for valid passwords.

 ```rust
 trait PasswordAssertion {